kedar-bhumkar/PAPA-frontend/replit.md

 # PAPA - Events Showcase Application

 ## Overview
-A visually stunning React application that displays events from a Supabase database in a beautiful horizontal scrolling carousel.
+A visually stunning React application that displays events from a Supabase database in a beautiful carousel interface.
 The app features smooth animations, dark/light theme support, and a clean, modern design.

 ## Project Architecture